 - Roll the energy balls with your hands to form the shape

-- Place cookie sheet with the energy bites on it in the fridge for 1 hour, or until the balls are hardened
+- Place the cookie sheet with the energy bites on it in the fridge for 1 hour, or until the balls are hardened

 Notes